myusri/Jitu/jnvpx/README.md

+*NOTE*: To avoid "relocation R_386_GOTOFF against preemptible symbol" error for X86 target, do not use NDK r16 or greater!

 We want to build for both x86 and ARM targets.
 There are two target folders available in the `jnvpx` project, namely, `x86` and `armeabi-v7a`.
 Clone the `libvpx` project: